-The data preparation phase covers all the tasks involved in creating the case table you will use to build the model.
+The data preparation phase covers all the tasks involved in creating the table or view that you will use to build the model.
 Data preparation tasks are likely to be performed multiple times, and not in any prescribed order.
-Tasks include table, case, and attribute selection as well as data cleansing and transformation.
-For example, you might transform a DATE\OF\BIRTH column to AGE; you might insert the average income in cases where the INCOME column is null.
+Tasks may include column selection and the creation of views, as well as data cleansing and transformation.
+For example, you might transform a DATE\OF\BIRTH column to AGE; you might insert the median income in cases where the INCOME column is null.